Consistent Trading Is The Secret To Forex Success! Here’s Why

 As you become more successful and your profits start piling up, you need to find a way to keep it coming.

 You would have compounded your trading account and have more money to risk.
-That 1% or 2% you risked before would be larger.
+That 1% or 2% you risked before would be larger and perhaps would be more valuable to you.

 Keep a trading journal